-If we assume the fact that the more powerful an army is, the worse is the coffee it serves, French armed forces are undoubtedly the second best, but closely following the Americans.
 We were very satisfied in the sixties when we were able to get rid of terrorist actions linked to the independence of Algeria by military means.
-That's why we were very surprised by the professionalism and the extraordinary coordination shown during the first terrorist actions of the euro-terrorist groups, specially the "Action directe" group in France.
+That's why we were very surprised by the professionalism and the extraordinary coordination shown during the first terrorist actions of the euro-terrorist groups, specially the "Action directe" group in France, the "Rot Armee Fraktion" in Germany", the "Brigate Rosse" in Italy and so on.
 As we couldn't stop their operations by conventional military means, experts came to the conclusion that they were a huge army, heavily supported by external powers.
 We first suspected the USSR.
 But some experts remarked that these terrorists were mainly trotzkyists or maoïsts and couldn't therefore be supported by the KGB.
 Experts also pointed out a possible American involvement against De Gaulle's regime.
 There were even some experts who asserted the existence of a top secret conspiracy between Moscow and Washington to weaken and undermine France and Europe.
-Stupid, isn't it ?
-Don't laugh about it!
-In the very recent past, some experts asserted the existence of a conspiracy between Saddam Hussein and Oussama Ben Laden to harm the United States.
+Let us not laugh about it!
+In the very recent past, some experts asserted the existence of a conspiracy between Saddam Hussein and Oussama Ben Laden to harm the United States....